 Information on how to reserve a (free) ticket to attend, submit a proposal to speak, help spread the word, volunteer on the night of the event, or sponsor the event!

 Around the world, folks have been putting together Ignite events to show what they’re doing.
-The Ignite motto is “Enlighten us, but make it quick,” so each speaker has 20 slides that automatically advance every 15 seconds, totaling 5 minutes.
+The Ignite motto is “Enlighten us, but make it quick,” so each speaker has 20 photos or other visuals that automatically advance every 15 seconds, totaling 5 minutes.
 At Ignite Craft Boston, we’ll get to see all sorts of amazing, eye-opening DIY in only 90 minutes.
+Past talks can be seen on the Cod YouTube channel.
 Tickets are free, but seating is limited, and traditionally we pack the space, so reserve your tickets soon.

 - MIT’s Stata Center, 32 Vassar Street, Room 123, Cambridge, MA 02139